Applies to: Original Launchpad, Launchpad S, Launchpad Mini - does not apply to new MK3 range (Mini Mk3, X, Pro MK3)

-If this is a Windows computer open the Control Panel > System > Device Manager.
+- On a Windows computer open: Control Panel > System > Device Manager.

-If this is a Mac computer open the Applications > Utilities > System Information.
+- On a Mac computer open: Applications > Utilities > System Information.

 If you cannot find the Launchpad is listed here, showing that it is connected to the computer please try every available USB port and another USB cable to try and get it to appear properly connected, with no Yellow Exclamation Point (Windows).

-Note that Window's Device Manager will automatically refresh when a new device is added, where Mac System Information will not.
-On a Mac you will need to close and reopen the System Information to see if the Launchpad has appeared in the USB Tree.
+Note that Window's Device Manager will automatically refresh when a new device is added, whereas Mac System Information will not.
+On a Mac, you will need to close and reopen the System Information to see if the Launchpad has appeared in the USB Tree.

 For Ableton make sure you are running the latest update, or the Launchpad may not be in the Control Surfaces List in Preferences > MIDI Sync.